jowiklund/koppla/README.md

         - `.createEdge(startHandle, endHandle, type)`
         - `.deleteNode(handle)
         - `.getNodes() / .getEdges()`
+        - `.getRelations()`: Returns a list of relationships represented with you metadata.
+Use this to persist whatever data you want to derive from the connections made.
         - `.on(eventName, callback)`: Listen for events like node:create, world:update, etc.
 - `@koppla/canvas-driver`
     - `CanvasGUIDriver`: The main class for the UI.